lemire/validateutf8-experiments/README.md

 # validateutf8-experiments

 This project contains benchmarks regarding fast UTF-8 validation.
+It is for research purposes only: not for production use.
+If you are not doing research, this repository is not for you!

 ## Reproducible experiments